cernyjan/YouTrack-BuildsChecker/README.md

 ![after](After.png)

 ## Release Notes
+### v1.0.3.0
+* fixed bug: Does not detect builds from different distribution

 ### v1.0.2.0
 * fixed bug: Does not working with two and more places for a number